-Major Mathematics, Image, Data
+Major Mathematics, Images, Data

 Courses of this major are associated to

-– a curriculum core during the first semester
+– a core curriculum during the first semester

-Geometrical approaches for image and shapes
+Geometric approaches for images and shapes

-Different types of investigated problems (denoising, segmentation, classification, reconstruction, compression…)
+Different types of investigated problems: denoising, segmentation, classification, reconstruction, compression…

 Spectral analysis of images and shapes, applications.